adamduncan/eleventy-plugin-i18n/README.md

 ### 2. Create directory data files

 In each language site directory, create a locale data file of the same name.
 Include `dir` and `locale` values.
-E.g.: `src/en-GB/en-GB.json`
+E.g. `src/en-GB/en-GB.json`

 ```json
 {